nodemailer/nodemailer-web/content/smtp/pooled.md

 To use pooled connections use the following options in transport configuration

-- **pool** – set to *true* to use pooled connections (defaults to *false*) instead of creating a new connection for every email
+- **pool** – set to _true_ to use pooled connections (defaults to _false_) instead of creating a new connection for every email
 - **maxConnections** – is the count of maximum simultaneous connections to make against the SMTP server (defaults to 5)
 - **maxMessages** – limits the message count to be sent using a single connection (defaults to 100).
-After *maxMessages* is reached the connection is dropped and a new one is created for the following messages
+After _maxMessages_ is reached the connection is dropped and a new one is created for the following messages
 - **rateDelta** – defines the time measuring period in milliseconds (defaults to 1000, ie. to 1 second) for rate limiting
 - **rateLimit** – limits the message count to be sent in **rateDelta** time.
-Once *rateLimit* is reached, sending is paused until the end of the measuring period.
+Once _rateLimit_ is reached, sending is paused until the end of the measuring period.
 This limit is shared between connections, so if one connection uses up the limit, then other connections are paused as well.
-If *rateLimit* is not set then sending rate is not limited
+If _rateLimit_ is not set then sending rate is not limited

 ### Methods

 #### transporter.isIdle()

-Returns *true* if there are available connection slots
+Returns _true_ if there are available connection slots

 #### transporter.close()

 If transporter uses pooling then connections are kept open even if there is nothing to be sent.
-To close all pending connections you can use the *close()* method
+Connections that idle for longer than the _socketTimeout_ will be closed automatically and reopened once there's more mail to send.
+You can also use _transporter.close()_ to clean up all connections.

 ```javascript
 let transporter = nodemailer.createTransport({pool: true,...});